danpascu/reload/README.rst

 RELOAD is described in RFC 6940.
 For more details see docs/overview

+This project also includes a standalone DTLS-over-ICE implementation.

 This project was funded through the NGI0 Discovery Fund, a fund established by NLnet with financial support from the European Commission's Next